dancomputer/Mots-Pour-Les-Mauts-Environmentale/README.md

 1. contra_first*.csv & pro_first*.csv - The aggregated tweets used to produce the 8 semantic networks (using NoCode Functions) which I showed in class

 **Saved Environment from Main Code, containing everything until just after the last use of Twitter API:**
-1. EnvironmentWithCompleteMainDict.spydata - The saved environment with collected data/variables of up to step 4 of Causalityv1.py.
+1. EnvironmentWithCompleteMainDict.spydata - The saved environment with collected data/variables of up to step 4 of Causalityv1.py, or up to step 3 of the pipeline outline.
 2. EnvironmentWithCompleteMainDict_*.npy - The saved arrays from the same environment, which for some reason saved as a different file.